-Paige Rodeghero is a Visiting Researcher at Microsoft Research and an Assistant Professor in the School of Computing, Computer Science Division, at Clemson University where she leads the HFSE research team.
+Dr. Paige Rodeghero (ROD-Eh-GAIR-oh) is an Assistant Professor in the School of Computing, Computer Science Division, at Clemson University where she leads the HFSE research team.
+In addition, she is affiliated with Clemson’s Human Factors Institute.
+Previously, she was a a Visiting Researcher at Microsoft Research.
 She received her Ph.D. from the University of Notre Dame, where she was advised by Dr. Collin McMillan.
-Her current research is in the area of software engineering, program comprehension, evolution and maintenance, testing, and software bots.
+Her current research is in the area of software engineering, program comprehension, evolution and maintenance, SE for autism, and software bots.
 She received the ACM Distinguished Paper Award at ICSE 2014.
-She has published many top tier conference and journal papers.
-See her professional website for additional information.
+See her website for additional information.

 James Dominic is a Ph.D. student at Clemson University's School of Computing.
 He completed his Bachelor’s in Technology and Engineering in Computer Science and Engineering from Mahatma Gandhi University, India, and his Master's in Computer Science at Clemson University's School of Computing.
 Before joining Clemson, he worked as an Oracle Apps Technical Consultant at the World Health Organization (WHO).
 In the Fall of 2018, he joined the HFSE team and explored the use of Virtual Reality (VR) for software engineering.
 His current research focuses on the use of artificial intelligence (AI) to create bots for software engineers.
 James, in collaboration with Dr. Andrew Begel at Microsoft Research, is conducting a virtual coding camp at Clemson for incoming freshmen with Autism spectrum disorder (ASD).
 In his free time, he enjoys hiking and reef keeping.

-Makayla Moster is a Computer Science PhD student at Clemson University.
+Makayla Moster is a Computer Science Ph.D. student at Clemson University.
 She joined the HFSE team in the Summer of 2020.
-She received her Bachelor's in Computer Science from the University of North Carolina at Wilmington and is working on her Master's en-route to her PhD.
-In her free time, she enjoys reading novels, crocheting, and tending to her houseplants.
+She received her Bachelor's in Computer Science from the University of North Carolina at Wilmington and completed her Master's in Computer Science en-route to her Ph.D. at Clemson University.
+Her current research interests involve software engineering education, accessibility, productivity, and remote work.
+In her free time, she enjoys reading novels, crocheting, playing video games, and tending to her houseplants.